 This Avocado Basil Pesto is one of the tastiest vegan recipes!
 Avocado provides a nice creamy base, without taking away that rich basil flavor we all love.
-This sauce can be used on any pasta (or as a condiment on just about anything).
+You can use this easy-to-make sauce on any pasta (or as a condiment on just about anything).

 Did you know that Basil can destroy microbes found in or on your greens?
 In addition to this, basil is also rich in vitamins K, A, E, magnesium, manganese, iron, calcium and many other essential nutrients that help protect cell walls from free radical damage in the blood.

-This amazing herb even helps improve blood flow and prevents cholesterol from oxidizing in the blood stream.
+This amazing herb can even improve blood flow and prevents cholesterol from oxidizing in the blood stream.
 When the cholesterol is not oxidizing, it doesn’t build up on blood vessel walls – which significantly reduces the risk of atherosclerosis and heart attack.
-As we mentioned above, basil also contains high amounts of magnesium, which improves blood flow and reduces the risk of irregular heart rhythms and cardiovascular spasms.
+Also, as an added bonus, being a good source of magnesium, basil helps improve blood flow and reduces the risk of irregular heart rhythms and cardiovascular spasms.

-Here is the recipe for this super simple Basil Pesto, which proves that vegan food can be as creamy, rich, and tasty as food made with animal products.
+Now that we know a bit more about the health benefits of basil, we will present you the recipe for the amazing Basil Pesto, which proves that vegan food can be as creamy, rich, and tasty as food made with animal products.

 Creamy Vegan Pesto Sauce